- What Is “Traditional Camp”?

 Traditional Camp is for youth ages 9 through 14 and is held in seven one-week, coed sessions.
 Campers participate in tribe activities, camp fires, an all-camp sleep out, and classes such as; Horseback Riding, Archery, Swimming, Boating, Nature, Arts & Crafts, Recreation, Outpost Camping, Soccer, Field Games, Street Hockey, Nature, Outdoor Cooking, Frisbee Golf, Biking and more.
 Combined with new and old friends, these activities give campers many choices for a wonderful camp experience.

 There are seven one-week sessions each summer.
 Sessions run from Sunday afternoon (drop off is between 2:00 pm and 4:00 pm) through Saturday morning (pick up is after 9:30 am and before 11:00 am).

 Traditional Camp Application and Forms:

-New for 2017 – Online Registration [Learn More] – If you did not receive an application in the mail this season, please call or email us so we can add you to our mailing list.
+If you did not receive an application in the mail this season, please contact us so we can add you to our mailing list.
 Once you are accepted to camp, a packet of necessary forms will be sent to you.